elia-semeraro/Hybrid-Trading-Advisor/README.md

 2. Scroll to "Developed Applications".
 3. Click on “Create App” or “Create Another App”.
 4. Fill out the form:
-o	Name: (e.g. HybridTradingAdvisor) o	App type: Select "script" o	Redirect URI: Use http://localhost:8080 (required but not used in scripts). o	Description: Optional
+- Name: (e.g. HybridTradingAdvisor)
+- App type: Select "script"
+- Redirect URI: Use http://localhost:8080 (required but not used in scripts).
+- Description: Optional
-5. After creation, you'll see: o	client_id: displayed under the app name. o	client_secret: visible once the app is created.
+5. After creation, you'll see:
+- client_id: displayed under the app name.
+- client_secret: visible once the app is created.
-•	username: your Reddit account.
+- username: your Reddit account.
-•	password: your Reddit password.
+- password: your Reddit password.
-•	user_agent: any string that identifies your app (recommended format: "YourAppName/Version by YourRedditUsername").
+- user_agent: any string that identifies your app (recommended format: "YourAppName/Version by YourRedditUsername").

 #### News API credentials
 1. Go to https: https://newsapi.org.